Latent Heat vs. Sensible Heat

 Rearrange Your Data Center

-If you’re having difficulties fitting cooling improvements into your existing data center, you might want to consider redesigning your facility.
+If you’re having difficulties fitting cooling improvements into your existing data center, consider redesigning your facility.

 Spot cooling technology can also help keep problem areas — such as clusters of high-density racks — cool.